-- Students are expected to work out at least two members of each family mentioned in the syllabus and make suitable diagrams (floral diagram and floral formula not needed).
+- Students are expected to work out at least two members of each family mentioned in the syllabus and make suitable diagrams.
 Describe them in technical terms and identify up to species using the Flora.
 Orchidaceae may be excluded from practical examination scheme. - 2.
-Students shall be able to prepare artificial key to segregate any five given plants.
+Students shall be able to prepare dichotomous keys to segregate any five given plants.
 This must be recorded. - 3.
 Familiarization of herbarium techniques.
-The students should submit not less than 10 properly identified herbarium specimens of varying taxa along with a field book from the families mentioned in the syllabus during time of their practical examination. - 4.
-It is compulsory that every student has to undertake field study trips of 3 -5 days to study vegetation of ecologically different areas, under the guidance of teachers.
+The students should submit not less than 10 properly identified herbarium specimens (from different families studied) along with a field book, during the time of their practical examination.
+(Only the most common/ cultivated/ weedy species may be selected for herbaria preparation)

+- 4. It is compulsory that every student has to undertake field study trips of 3-5 days to study vegetation of ecologically or phyto-geographically important areas, under the guidance of teachers.
 Visits to standard Herbaria, Organizations/ Institutes involved in exploring plant resources, Botanical museums etc. may be conducted as part of study tour.
 Local habitats like sacred groves, rice fields, wetlands, forests, grasslands etc. also can be selected for field trips.
 Avoid visit to tourist places with meager plant diversity and of having only entertainment value.
-Submit a field visit report countersigned by the Head of the department during the practical examination.

-- 5. Every student shall submit original images of plants, at least three from any of the families mentioned in the syllabus, duly certified by HoD, at the time of examination.
-The images of plants should be properly identified and they should carry details like systematic position, GPS location, date, name and reg. no. of the student t etc. Separate images clearly showing habitat, habit, inflorescence type, single flower, floral parts etc. of each plant should be represented.
+Submit a field visit report countersigned by the Head of the department during the practical examination. - 5.
+Every student shall submit original images of plants, at least three from any of the families mentioned in the syllabus, duly certified by HoD, at the time of examination.
+The images of plants should be properly identified and they should carry details like systematic position, GPS location, date, name and reg. no. of the student etc. Separate images clearly showing habitat, habit, inflorescence type, single flower, floral parts etc. of each plant should be represented.
 Web sourced and outsourced images should not be used.
 The colour plates prepared may be submitted along with the study tour report. - 6.
 If a student fails to undergo the study tour he /she may not be permitted to attend the examination.